Audi A3 Sportback hatchback - Engines, drive & performance

 It doesn't feel quite as nippy as you may expect but there's enough performance available to make it an acceptable all-rounder and our pick of the range.
 The six-speed manual gearbox has a light throw but can feel a bit jerky at low speeds.
 Luckily a high proportion of buyers are expected to opt for the automatic.

 The 40 TFSI e plug-in hybrid combines a 1.4-litre petrol engine, a 13kWh battery and an electric motor to produce 201bhp.
 Power is sent to the front wheels via a six-speed automatic gearbox.
-Performance is brisk, with the plug-in A3 managing 0-62mph in 7.6 seconds and a top speed of 141mph.
+Performance is brisk, with the plug-in A3 managing 0-62mph in 7.6 seconds and a top speed of 141mph, and smooth.

-At launch there was just one 2.0-litre four-cylinder diesel engine badged 35 TDI, which is quieter than in the previous A3.
-It comes with front-wheel drive and the same automatic gearbox as the petrol at first, with four-wheel drive quattro also on the way for added traction.
+At launch there was just one 2.0-litre four-cylinder diesel engine badged 35 TDI, which is quieter than in the previous A3 but still a bit too audible for our liking.
+It comes with front-wheel drive and the same automatic gearbox as the petrol engine.
 Power is identical at 148bhp, but extra torque makes the diesel feel punchier than the 35 TFSI in traffic and for overtaking.

-This has now been joined by a 30 TDI version, which uses a 114bhp version of the same engine.
+The 30 TDI version, which uses a 114bhp version of the same engine, is no longer available to order.
 Designed primarily with economy in mind, it still gets from 0-62mph in a reasonable 10.1 seconds.
-Like the entry-level petrol, it's also available with just one six-speed manual gearbox.
+Like the entry-level petrol, it was available with just one six-speed manual gearbox.

 Which Is Best?